How to Deal With a Real Estate Bidding War

 With authorization from the seller, an agent can also reveal, when asked, if an offer is from the listing agent, another agent in the same firm, or a co-broke.

-As a seller, you have your own priorities that may not be the same as other sellers’ priorities.
+As a seller, your priorities may not be the same as other sellers.
 Here are some tips to help you ensure that your decision matches your goals and not someone else’s.

-Use the tips below for handling multiple offers.
+Use the tips below to handle multiple offers.

-The Highest Offers is Not Necessarily The Best Offer
+The Highest Offer is Not Necessarily The Best Offer

-It can be exhilarating to get an excellent, big, high-priced offer on your home.
-Most sellers hope to make as much money as possible off of their sale, so getting excited about a high price makes sense.
+It can be exhilarating to receive an excellent, big, high-priced offer on your home.
+Most sellers hope to make as much money as possible from their sale, so getting excited about a high price makes sense.

-Being involved with a bidding war on your home is an excellent position.
-When you receive multiple offers, the chances of selling way over your asking price increase exponentially.
+Being involved in a bidding war on your home is an excellent position.
+When you receive multiple offers, the chances of selling over your asking price increase exponentially.

-It is becoming quite common in strong seller’s markets for buyers to write an escalation clause into their offer.
+It is becoming common for buyers to write an escalation clause into their offer in strong seller’s markets.

 An escalation clause is a legal term that allows the buyer to increase their offer amount over and above the highest bidder.
 The buyer sets their “cap price” in the escalation clause.